The Grandstand Tutor

 based

 on the article's description.
-Likely, this upgraded UK Tutor preceded the
+This upgraded UK Tutor no doubt preceded the

 American Tutor too since it seems from this review that it was Adam Imports'

-complaint that spurred the inclusion of Tomy BASIC; it could be potentially
+complaint that spurred the inclusion of Tomy BASIC; it is reasonable to

 revision after the changes were incorporated into the BIOS.